TV Pop Diaries

 Ambrose Slade - Martha My Dear, Wild Winds Are Blowing

 The public could be excused some chin-scratching regarding this TV debut.
 McCartney's Martha My Dear was taken from the band's first LP which had been credited to Ambrose Slade, while the other song, their new single released two weeks' before, was credited to The Slade.
 The musical content, pop-pub-club-rock with electric fiddle was at odds with their visual style, as they were sporting their new skinhead look, suggested by their manager Chas Chandler.
-Despite the apparent mess, it wasn't a total waste of time as the BBC's radio half kept asking them back to play live, and they nearly hit the chart with The Shape Of Things To Come at the beginning of 1970.
+Despite the apparent mess, it wasn't a total waste of time as BBC Radio One kept asking them back to play live, and they nearly hit the chart with The Shape Of Things To Come at the beginning of 1970.
 But another change was on the cards.
 They would spend the next eighteen months growing their hair, or lampchops in Noddy's case, and preparing their next unforgettable move.

 The Small Faces